 I love London for its newness and oldness squashed together, the tall glass buildings surrounded by old cathedrals and tiny Victorian houses next to towering council blocks.
 I love Christmas in London when the markets and pubs are full, the lights go up, the church bells sing and a centimetre of sleet can bring the transport system to a standstill.
-I love the summer time when everyone flocks to the parks and you can sit on the Southbank with a beer, gazing across the Thames – and right now especially, I love autumn in London; the frosty dark mornings and fireworks in the park.
+I love the summer time when everyone flocks to the parks and you can sit on the Southbank with a beer, gazing across the Thames.
+Right now especially, I love autumn in London, the frosty dark mornings and fireworks in the park.

 Here are some of my favourite places and things to do in London.

-The Southbank is my favourite place in London – I love the amazing view over the Thames.
+The Southbank is my favourite place to visit in London, I just love the amazing view over the Thames.
 The river is lined with so many restaurants and pubs as well as the Royal Festival Hall and the British Film Institute.
 Best of all, I’m lucky enough to work in Southwark, so I can walk over to the river in my lunch break.

 Free London Attractions

-London has some of the best free museums.
-My favourite is the Imperial War Museum, which has a truly devastating Holocaust exhibition; the National History Museum is also great.
-Aside from that, one of the best things about London is that there’s always something going on, a festival, a celebration, a protest, the Olympics… what’s even better is that you won’t pay a penny for lots of them.
-Recently I’ve seen alien street art at a festival in Greenwich and been to the annual Thames festival:
+London has some of the best free museums and they’re often the best places to visit in London on a rainy day.
+My favourite is the Imperial War Museum, which has a truly devastating Holocaust exhibition, the National History Museum is also great.
+Aside from that, one of the best things about London is that there’s always something going on, a festival, a celebration, a protest, the Olympics… What’s even better is that you won’t pay a penny for lots of them.
+Recently I’ve seen alien street art at a festival in Greenwich and been to the annual Thames festival.

 Buildings, Sights & Museums